 Collard leaves are ready for harvest as soon as they reach usable size.
 They will be most tasty when picked young–less than 10 inches long and dark green.
 Older leaves will be tough and stringy.

-Collard greens are ready for harvest 75 to 85 days from transplants, 85 to 95 days from seed.
+Collard greens are ready for harvest 75 to 85 days from transplants, and 85 to 95 days from seed.

 When to Harvest Collards